Snacking when you have diabetes

 - 6 jelly beans (varies with size of pieces)

 Snacks for Enjoyment

 Having diabetes does not mean that you must stop eating snacks.
-It does mean that you should know what a snack can do to your blood sugar.
-You also need to know what healthy snacks are.
-Ask you health care provider about what snacks you can eat.
-Also ask if you need to change your treatment (such as extra insulin shots) for snacks.
+It does mean that you should know what a snack does to your blood sugar.
+You also need to know what healthy snacks are so you can choose a snack that will not raise your blood sugar or make you gain weight.
+Ask your provider about what snacks you can eat.
+Also ask if you need to change your treatment (such as taking extra insulin shots) for snacks.

 Snacks with no carbohydrates change your blood sugar the least.
 The healthiest snacks usually do not have many calories.